prankard/RetroPie-Varia-Randomizer/README.md

 Of course, full credit to the [varia randomizer](https://randommetroidsolver.pythonanywhere.com/) which you can run on a web browser to generate roms, and full source found [here](https://github.com/theonlydude/RandomMetroidSolver).
 Down in that repo is where all the hard work is located.

 Thanks to the source files of [RetroPie Joystick Selection](https://github.com/meleu/RetroPie-joystick-selection) for their decent plugin that is very useful to follow and basic blatent copying of installation technique and scriptmodule setup

+## TODO

+#### Manidtory

+- Make sure the initial copy of the file/original rom does not require root access to do so ~/.emulation ~/.varia-randomizer/rom.smc + remove old files directory
+- Settings preset to be added

+#### Nice to have

+- Change order of options to match python anywhere

+- Save the user's params, and add default parameters

+- Make progression speed and majors split optional (as it's set already in settings and skills preset) - maybe add all options to be optional